Information for InCommon Site Administrators

 Commonly sought information from the InCommon web:

-The InCommon Collaboration wiki provides an extensive technical guide, recommended practices, and space for InCommon collaboration groups.
+The InCommon Collaboration wiki provides recommended practices and space for InCommon collaboration groups.

 InCommon is a community-driven service.
 The InCommon Participants email list (participants AT incommon DOT org) provides a place to pick the brains of your fellow participants.